librematch/librematch-database/README.md

 Database dumps can be queried from the `https://api.librematch.org/v1/dumps` endpoint.

-A new database dump is generated every first day of the month at ~4 AM UTC time for the month.
+A new database dump is generated every first day of the month at ~4 AM UTC time for the last month.

 In case you will use the data, please mention the source (Relic Link API and Libre:Match) and give us a shoutout, thank you!
 -->